Raak Chartres Blue-Green Glass Wall Lamp

 Manufacturer: Raak, Amsterdam, The Netherlands.

-Other versions: Made in several sizes and also made in red with 2 E14 bulbs.
-Special models
+Other versions: The Raak Chartres blue-green glass wall lamp exists in several sizes and was also made in red with 2 E14 bulbs.
+Special models were also produced.

 Willem van Oyen Senior

 Willem van Oyen Senior had a small factory that produced these lamps for Raak Amsterdam, known as “BEVO glasindustrie“.
 They are all handmade and therefore slightly different.
 The Bevo company still exist today and is now owned by his son, Willem van Oyen Junior.

 These large brutalist wall lamps were inspired by the stained glass windows of the famous Chartres Cathedral in France, also known as the Cathedral of Our Lady of Chartres, about 80 kilometres (50 mi) south-west of Paris.

 The handmade glass art of these wall lamps is the work of glass artist Willem van Oyen Sr. There are several references on the internet attributing them to A. Lankhorst.
 Lankhorst was an architect who used these wall lamps to decorate restaurant “Dijkstra” in Zwolle, The Netherlands, mentioned in the Raak Catalogue 7 from 1970 as you can see on the picture below.